How to clear up red wine vomit off my carpet?

 - 500ml spray bottle of cold water and part white vinegar mix 20 ml vinegar to 480ml water.

-- Roll of white kitchen paper towel or clean white cloth (Several)
+- Roll of white kitchen paper towel or old clean white t-towels/cloths

 - Rubber gloves